-Many technologists have architect title, take on the role of an architect, or even aspire to be an architect, but are they thinking like an architect?
+Many technologists have an architect title, take on the role of an architect, or even aspire to be an architect, but are they thinking like an architect?
 Architectural thinking is learning to look at a problem or task from an architect's point of view.
-In this talk I look at many facets of architectural thinking, including the core expectations of an architect, thinking in terms of breadth vs. depth, balancing technical and leadership skills, and finally a discussion about why architecture fails and how to make it work.
+In this talk I discuss how to think like an architect - how to understand, recognize, and analyze tradeoffs, how to think in terms of business drivers, and how important technical breadth is to architectural thinking.

 An advantage of evolutionary architectures is their facilitation of experimentation and data-driven development.
 This becomes especially important for cloud-deployed applications as they scale to meet greater loads, while continually balancing costs.
 Commercial clouds offer a myriad of powerful, competing services that can facilitate scalability through incremental change.
 However, the performance and scalability characteristics of these services are a priori unknown.
 They require careful evaluation and testing to ensure they deliver the required quality of service within application budgets.
 In this talk, we’ll describe the results from a set of experiments on cloud-based micro-benchmarks that explicitly compare cloud services behavior under experimental conditions.
 The results show how variability in microservice programming language, database platform, database model and runtime configuration settings dramatically effect scalability and associated costs.
 The results from these experiments can help architects reason about the effects of their architectural decisions and cloud services selections and configurations.
 We’ll conclude by discussing the implications of this work for evolutionary architecture, and our progress on publishing these results online for architects to access and utilize.

-Alex Soto, Viktor Farcic, Ana-Maria Mihalceanu, Carlos Villuendas, Cristian Cotes
+Alex Soto, Viktor Farcic, Ana-Maria Mihalceanu, Cristian Cotes

 The event will take place at Hotel Alimara.
 If you want to spend the night there, we have special discounts for all GSAS attendees!
 Contact us and we'll give you all the information!